NavirInc/Normes-De-Developpement-WordPress/README.md

 In some cases, the agency may contribute to the development of specific features, such as integrating tracking code.
 The developer will be notified accordingly.

-### Automatic deployment
+## DEPLOYMENT
+All theme files are committed to the Git repository and manually uploaded to the production server.
 Currently, the agency does not use automatic deployment.

 ## ROLE DISTRIBUTION